athomasq/athomasq.github.io/categories/investing/why-me.md

 ### Being The Best

-My goal is to be the best investor on your cap table.
-I don't write large cheques, but I strive to offer the most value.
+My goal is to be the best investor on your cap table, period.

 But don't just take my word for it.
 Here are some testimonials from my portfolio founders: